-Your attic is one of the most common areas where heat loss can occur during the winter, and upgrading and installing insulation in your attic often leads to an immediate drop in monthly energy bills, improved indoor comfort, and more consistent indoor temperatures.
+Your attic is one of the most common areas for heat loss to occur during the winter, and upgrading and installing insulation in your attic is a reliable way to immediately reduce your monthly energy bills, improve indoor comfort, and have more consistent indoor temperatures.
 Despite this, about 90% of homes in the Charlotte area remain under-insulated.
 Is your home one of them?

-Reach out to Standard Insulating Company for your attic insulation quotes in Charlotte, NC and beyond.
+Reach out to Standard Insulating Company for your attic insulation quotes in the greater Charlotte, NC, area.
 Our comprehensive attic insulation services, from insulation removal to attic insulation replacement and air sealing, help homes throughout the greater Charlotte area, from Mooresville down to Rock Hill and Gastonia over to Kannapolis and Concord.

 How Attic Insulation Works

-Attic insulation works year round to keep indoor temperatures more consistent, reducing the need to run your heating and air conditioning systems.
+Properly installed attic insulation materials provide year-round to keep indoor temperatures more consistent, reducing the need to run your heating and air conditioning systems.
 In the winter, insulation along the attic floor keeps valuable heat from rising into the attic and escaping through the roof.
 In the summer, it prevents any accumulated attic heat from seeping down into your living spaces.

-When installed correctly and to the proper levels, attic insulation offers an impressive range of benefits, including:
+When installed by a trusted and experienced insulation contractor, attic insulation offers an impressive range of benefits, including:

 More stable indoor temperatures

 If you are an enthusiastic DIYer, you may consider installing attic insulation yourself.
 However, it is a task that demands specific skills, safety measures, and an understanding of building codes.
 For those who are less familiar with the process or do not feel confident undertaking such a task, hiring a professional is advisable.

 Here's a basic breakdown of the steps involved in installing attic insulation: